 Andrachium, as the Romans named Andratx, dates to before 2 BCE.
-You can see remnants of roads, towers and shepherd huts if you walk trails to the north of the village, past Sa Coma Caliente.
-If you drive west from the village, to Port Andratx on the Ma-1, look off to your left and see a private residence that is the renovated tower originally constructed in 1520 by "Red Beard," the pirate whose real name is Hayreddin Barbarossa.
+You can see remnants of roads, towers and shepherd huts, if you walk trails to the north of the village, past Sa Coma Caliente.
+If you drive west from the village, to Port Andratx on the Ma-1, look off to your left and see a private residence.
+The renovated tower was originally constructed in 1520 by "Red Beard," the pirate whose real name is Hayreddin Barbarossa.

 Take a walk along the Roman trail from Andratx through Sa Coma Freda into a valley filled with wildflowers.
 This trail drops into S’Arraco and leads through the village before you wind your way to La Trapa Monastery past the crossroads to Sant Elm where you will find a magnificent view of Sa Dragonera and beyond.
 The sunsets here have inspired artists, poets and songwriters for centuries.

-If you are anything like me and enjoy exploring - I’m spending part of my lifetime doing it - a visit to the Castell Son Mas gives you an idea of medieval life.
-This was the resident fortress of a local family that was converted to the Town Hall or “Ayuntamento.”
+If you are anything like me, you'll enjoy exploring the area.
+A visit to the Castell Son Mas gives you an idea of medieval life.
+This was the resident fortress of a local family that was converted to the Town Hall or Ayuntamento.
 This is where you’ll go to register your address and deal with other issues related to legalities in the municipality.
-The Police are in this building, too.
+The police are in this building, too.
 If you find a stray dog, they will help track the owner through the local vet who comes to scan the microchip.

 Village Life #

 Andratx is one of the most populated villages on the island.
-The 11,000+ residents of Andratx are Mallorquin, Spanish, Expats, from all ages, walks of life, and levels of economy.
-Most of the shopkeepers speak four languages: Spanish, Catalan, German and English.
-But please try to speak Spanish - it’s endearing and goes along way with the locals if you want help or to be a member of the local community.
-My Spanish is abominable but people put up with me and appreciate my striving to connect.
-Plus, it’s a great way to practice Spanish.
+The 11,000+ residents of Andratx are Mallorquin, Spanish, and expats from all ages, walks of life, and levels of economy.
+Most of the shopkeepers speak four languages: Catalan, Spanish, German and English.
+But please try to speak Catalan.
+This effort goes along way with the locals, especially if you want help or to be a member of the local community.
+My Catalan and Spanish are abominable but people put up with me and appreciate my striving to connect.
+Plus, it’s a great way to be considered a local.

 The municipality has a good water management system, reliable electricity, telephone and internet plus newly laid gas lines.
-While you may see graffiti in the backstreets, the village is generally one of the safest on the island.
+While you may see graffiti in the backstreets, the village is one of the safest on the island with no violent crime.

-The village is surrounded by green space so birds are plentiful and the melodies are divine at dusk and dawn.
-Any evening of the 300 days a year when it’s not raining, you can find locals on the town square with children playing in the well-lighted center and the parents and grandparents at tables in surrounding cafes, drinking coffee or eating dinner with the children licking ice cream cones, playing with balls and jacks, skateboards and engaged in other games.
+The village is surrounded by green space.
+Birds are plentiful and the melodies are divine at dusk and dawn.
+Any evening of the when it’s not raining, you can find locals on the town square with children playing in the well-lighted center.
+The parents and grandparents at tables in surrounding cafes, drinking coffee or eating dinner with the children licking ice cream cones, playing with balls and jacks, skateboards and engaged in other games.